open/close all folders

 - Babylon 5 - "Thirdspace"'', Captain Sheridan's suit runs straight into this trope.

 - The same thing is done whenever people are shown wearing gas masks (which happens quite a bit, as they have to go into parts of the station with non-oxygen atmospheres every so often).
 JMS stated that he's well aware of how unrealistic this is, but he also knows that audiences want to see the actors faces.

-- Justified in the original series - it was the emitters of a force field that kept the pilot's air in.
+- Justified in the Battlestar Galactica (Classic) - it was the emitters of a force field that kept the pilot's air in.
 Played straight in the reimagined series where the pilots wore much more practical helmets that nonetheless included lighting whose only purpose was to make actors' faces visible.

 - In "The Impossible Planet"/"The Satan Pit", the Tenth Doctor spends much of his screen-time gallivanting around a pit-and-cave-system wearing a pressure suit and helmet.
 The helmet features four tiny lights which are pointed directly at the corners of the Doctor's mouth and eyes.

 - "Silence in the Library" features helmets with blue lights shining into the face around the mouth area.

 - But those lights can be turned on and off at will, so likely the point was to let you hold a conversation while wearing them.